 This month, black liquor was back in the news, and chances are you’ll be hearing a lot more about it through the rest of 2013.
-Black liquor is a byproduct from the kraft pulping process, which turns pulpwood into paper pulp by separating the cellulose fibers.
+Black liquor is a byproduct from the kraft pulping process, which turns pulpwood into paper pulp by separating the cellulose fibres.
 The black liquor sludge is recovered and burned for fuel to provide the majority of energy for the forest and paper industry.

 First, readers may recall the tragic events of late 2011, when a massive release of black liquor sludge poured into a river in southern Louisiana for several days before being stopped.
 The result was a river starved of oxygen, full of floating dead fish and threatening the health and livelihoods of people along the river.
 The mill owner responsible is now paying the price as reported this month in the Times-Picayune,